Empirical Game-Theoretic Analysis for Mean Field Games: Related Work

 There is a large prior literature on learning solutions of MFGs.
-Here we list few that are closely related to our approach. \citet{elie2020convergence} first studied the convergence of approximate discrete-time FP in MFGs. \citet{perrin2020fictitious} further proved the convergence rate of continuous-time FP in MFGs and extended the study to MFGs with common noise.
-In their work, a FP algorithm for MFGs with finite time horizons is demonstrated effective in various environments. \citet{perolat2021scaling} criticized that FP is not scalable to MFGs with large state spaces due to the best response calculation and proposed Online Mirror Descent (OMD) as a solution.
+Here we survey few that are closely related to our approach. \citet{elie2020convergence} first studied the convergence of approximate discrete-time FP in MFGs. \citet{perrin2020fictitious} further proved the convergence rate of continuous-time FP in MFGs and extended the study to MFGs with common noise.
+Moreover, FP for MFGs with finite time horizons was demonstrated effective in their work. \citet{perolat2021scaling} criticized that FP is not scalable to MFGs with large state spaces and proposed Online Mirror Descent (OMD) as a solution.
 They empirically showed that OMD converges significantly faster than FP in MFGs with a large number of states.
-In the aforementioned algorithms, a fixed initial distribution of the population is required. \citet{perrin2021generalization} argued that a fixed initial distribution restricts the practical applications of MFGs since a real initial distribution could be different from the one used for training and may yield inferior performance.
+In the aforementioned algorithms, a fixed initial distribution of the population is required. \citet{perrin2021generalization} argued that a fixed initial distribution restricts the practical applications of MFGs since a real initial distribution could be different from the one used for training.
 They proposed a learning algorithm to learn a \textit{Master Policy}, which takes the distribution of population as input and thus taking the initial distribution into consideration.
 They demonstrated the ability of generalization of the learned master policy.